 In August, September, and October of 2021, volatility also dropped off, this time averaging about 50 pips per day.
 During this time I saw some drop-off in overall profitability compared to the months with more movement.
 Even with the lower movement, profits for the EURUSD Day Trading Course strategies remained robust and well in profitable territory.

 Through 2022 and 2023 EURUSD daily movement was very good.
-Average daily movement has dropped off since the first quarter of 2024.

 Our daily profit isn’t perfectly correlated to the EURUSD’s daily average movement.
 Sometimes we can make a killing in low movement, and sometimes trading in volatile conditions can be hard.
 It depends on how many valid trade setups we get each day, week, and month.
 But as a general guide, I tend to find more trading opportunities when the price is moving more compared to moving less.

-See recent charts and trades here.
+See hundreds of historical charts and trades here.

 EURUSD Volatility by Day of the Week and Hour of Day